Understanding the severity and Stages of Depression

 Depression: Causes, Symptoms, Types & Treatment

 Depression refers to a mood disorder that leads to a persistent feeling of sorrow and loss of interest.
-A recent World Health Organization (WHO) report shows that around 56 million people in India, which is 4.5% of the population, are suffering from depression.
+Estimates from the Global Burden of Disease study indicates that approximately 45–56 million people in India (around 4–5% of the population) live with depressive disorders.
+Prevalence estimates vary by year and methodology.
 It may affect emotions, cognition, and daily functioning such that even mundane tasks may appear daunting.

 Knowing the stages, types, and symptoms of depression is essential for early detection and proper management.